 In this case, this type of approach could be applied as aid to the DSS generation of new configuration files.
-Several solutions proposed could be gathered and applied a genetic algorithm to produce new better solutions performing combination and mutations operations.
-One aspect that might occur, is the generation of solutions that are not viable, representing a deficient set of genes the maps a not possible solution.
+Several solutions proposed could be gathered and applied using a genetic algorithm to produce new and better solution performance, using combination and mutations operations.
+One aspect that might occur, is the generation of solutions that are not viable, representing a deficient set of genes that maps a not possible solution.

-This approach could be a one possibility of the huge number of artificial intelligence method that could be applied for the solution reaching, and DSS aiding in the decision-making process.
+This approach could be one possibility in a huge number of artificial intelligence methods that could be applied for the solution reaching, and DSS aiding in the decision-making process.